Ryden8122/hrext07-my-cruddy-app/README.md

 - [x] Generate 5 random colors
 - [x] Give the user the Hexcode for those colors
 - [ ] Have options to save single colors
-- [ ] Have options to save a pallete
+- [ ] Have options to save a palette
 - [ ] Access a list of favorite colors
-- [ ] Access a list of favorite palletes
+- [ ] Access a list of favorite palettes
 - [ ] Delete from list of favorite colors
-- [ ] Delete from list of favoite palletes
+- [ ] Delete from list of favoite palettes

 ### Furter features:
 - [ ] Reload a saved pallete

+### To dos
+- [ ] Add a button to each color panel
+- [ ] show the button to save the color when the user hovers over the panel, hides when not hovored
+- [ ] Add a list div (this is where the app will store favorite colors and their hex code)
+- [ ] Add a list dive for color palettes